toyyib10/toyyib10/README.md

 Web developer
 -------------

 I have been learning programming for almost a year.
-I am full stack developer with with knowledge of MERN stack and also Chart Js Python.
+I am full stack developer with with knowledge of MERN stack, Bootstrap, Chart Js and Python.

 *   🌍  I'm based in Ogbomoso
 *   ✉️  You can contact me at [yekeentoyyib@gmail.com](mailto:yekeentoyyib@gmail.com)